Ilija Vukićević: Career

 Vukićević started publishing his works as a student.
 The short story Patak (Duck) was printed on 17 May 1885 in "Beogradski dnevnik" (the Belgrade Diary), but without the author's signature.
 In the magazine "Stražilovo", which was edited by the writer Jovan Grčić Milenko, the short story Komšije (Neighbors) was published in 1887, that was the first work printed under Vukićević's real name.
 He completed his studies of natural sciences at the Belgrade Great School in 1888.

 After graduation, he worked as a professor of French, geography and arithmetic.
-His first position was in Vranje and it is assumed that he taught the great southerner Borislav Stanković.
+His first position was at the Vranje Gymnasium and it is assumed that he taught the great southerner Borislav Stanković.
 By 1890, he had written fifteen stories.

 In the summer of 1890, he was appointed by Minister of Education Andra Nikolić, inspector of primary schools in Vranje and the Toplica district, areas that had just been liberated from the Ottoman Empire ten years earlier.
 On this tour he collected valuable material that would inspire the stories about people living on the Turkish border that made him famous.
 After his father's death, at his request, Vukićević was transferred back to Belgrade with his mother and brother.
 There, he was appointed professor at the Belgrade Secondary school.
 In 1890 he published a collection of short stories and one of his plays was performed at the Belgrade National Theater.

 At the end of 1893, he became a member of the editorial board of the Belgrade Journal "Delo", a magazine for science, literature and social life, following French cultural and literary trends, committed to modernizing the young Serbian state by way of culture.
 During the year 1894 he stayed in Geneva, Switzerland, to study French language and literature at the expense of the State, during that period he sent contributions to "Delo", "Bosanska vila" and others.
 In his stories, realism begins to mix with fiction, folk tales, allegory and satire.
-His literary influence was exerted by Laza Lazarević, under whose influence Ilija Vukićević depicted village and provincial life as well as events on the border., he was also influenced by Milovan Glišić and Janko Veselinović.
+His literary influence was exerted by Laza Lazarević, under whose influence Ilija Vukićević depicted village and provincial life as well as events on the border, he was also influenced by Milovan Glišić and Janko Veselinović.
 In addition to fairy tales, Ilija Vukićević wrote several short stories, in which he deepens the analysis of the personality of his characters, dwelling on the presentation of its unusual external physiognomy, searching for external aspects of mental disorders.

 With Vukićević, realism was mixed with fiction, grotesque, folk tales, allegory and satire.
 Naturalistic motives, injustices, hallucinations, dreams, distortions in family relations, psychological disorders and similar topics are announced by future Serbian realists: Simo Matavulj, Ivo Ćipiko, Borislav Stanković and Radoje Domanović.
 Upon his return to Belgrade, Ilija Vukićević fell ill with a severe nervous disorder and died in 1899 at the age of 32.